-- We assessed management's procedures for the identification of impairment indications relating to non-current assets. - We assessed management's procedure relating to the preparation of reliable business plans. - We assessed the reasonableness of management's assumptions and estimates. - We assessed the mathematical accuracy of discounted cash flow models. - For the above procedures, where this was deemed appropriate, we used our firm's specialist. - We assessed the adequacy of the related disclosures included in explanatory notes 2.2, 2.4, 2.7, 2.8, 2.9, 3.3, 3.4, 3.5, 3.6 and 3.7 of the financial statements.
+- We assessed management's procedure relating to the preparation of reliable business plans. - We assessed the reasonableness of management's assumptions and estimates. - We assessed the mathematical accuracy of discounted cash flow models. - For the above procedures, where this was deemed appropriate, we used our firm's specialist. - We assessed the adequacy of the related disclosures included in explanatory notes 2.2, 2.4, 2.7, 2.8, 2.9, 3.3, 3.4, 3.5, 3.6 and 3.7 of the financial statements.